 I produce knives from Working Grade field knives, to high end Collector Grade Pieces., including Folders.
 Nearly everything I produce is forged, with Mosaic Damascus being current passion.

-I have also become a teacher of Bladesmithing, both as an instructor at Hammer-ins/Seminars, and by offering one-on-one classes in my shop.
+I am also a teacher of Bladesmithing, both as an instructor at Hammer-ins/Seminars, and by offering one-on-one classes in my shop.

 I have been blessed to teach all over the U.S., Europe, and Canada.
-I feel I have lead a truly blessed life.
-I've chased the dream of becoming a Bladesmith and caught it, I've been married to the same wonderful woman for 30 years, and I love what I do for a living.
+I've chased the dream of becoming a Bladesmith and caught it, I've been married to the same wonderful woman (Cindy) for 38 years, and I love what I do for a living.

 Availability for Seminars and Hammer-Ins